We may earn a commission if you sign up through our links. Learn how we make money and the numbers behind trading.

 Listing Rules

-There are several requirements that companies must adhere to before being listed as members on the exchange and be available for intraday trading via registered Australian Securities Exchange brokers.
-The rules serve the interests of both listed entities and investors, ensuring international competitiveness and the facilitation of efficient capital raising.
+There are several requirements that companies must adhere to before being listed as members on the exchange and being available for intraday trading via registered Australian Securities Exchange brokers.
+The rules serve the interests of both listed entities and traders, ensuring international competitiveness and the facilitation of efficient capital raising.
 The application is comprehensive and approval is granted by the provisions of the Corporations Act.
 The Australian stock exchange’s trading rules include:

 As with all exchanges, the Australian stock exchange strictly prohibits insider trading.